entando/entando-docs/vuepress/docs/next/tutorials/devops/plugin-configuration.md

    ```

 ## Profile Options
+A profile is a set of configurations encoded as YAML embedded in the `OperatorConfigMap` as a string, since ConfigMaps cannot be multilevel.

 The three methods to insert configuration profiles are:
 1. [Inline Profile](#method-1-inline-profile)
 2. [Mapped Profile](#method-2-mapped-profile)
 3. [Default Profile](#method-3-default-profile)

+## Configuration
-Currently, the following resources for memory and CPU can be specified.
-When you specify a `limit` on a resource, it is the maximum allowed for the container.
+Currently, the resources for memory and CPU can be specified.
+When you specify a `limit` on a resource, it is the upper limit allowed for the container.
+The units for the resources are listed below but should not be included in the specification.
 Resource settings help Kubernetes determine in which node a pod should be created.

 ```yaml
 resources.limits.cpu:       integer, millicpus
 resources.limits.memory:    integer, mebibytes
 ```

-## Configuration
-A profile is a set of configurations encoded as YAML but embedded in the `OperatorConfigMap` as a string, since ConfigMaps cannot be multilevel.
 The examples below use `YOUR-PLUGIN`, `YOUR-PLUGIN-CODE`, `YOUR-ORG`, `YOUR-BUNDLE` and `YOUR-PROFILE-NAME` as placeholders.
 Also note the use of `|-` to designate a new line in the code.

 ### Retrieve the Plugin Code
 You will need to [retrieve the plugin code](../../docs/getting-started/entando-cli.md), which is calculated during installation and written to the EntandoPlugin custom resource as part of the deployment of the microservice.